 Progress and Continued Program/Policy Objective Appropriateness design review and approval process. projects on existing neighborhoods. housing within existing neighborhoods.
 The City has a robust community engagement and public noticing policy to engage neighbors during the entitlement process and has a track record of working with affordable housing providers to engage neighbors and stakeholders early and often even when reviewing projects under streamlined provisions.
 Continued Appropriateness: This policy direction is implemented through various programs and is not separately identified in the 2023-2031 Housing Element as a separate housing program.
 9.2 Monitor and continue to work with the managers of affordable and special needs housing projects to minimize potential impacts on surrounding neighborhoods.
 Promote the integration of affordable and special needs housing projects on existing neighborhoods.
 The City is in the process of developing objective design standards for residential development.
 The City has worked closely with affordable housing developers, including PEP, COTS, Danco, MidPen, and Burbank during the 5 th cycle to ensure that projects engage neighbors and community stakeholders and minimize negative impacts to the surrounding area.
-Continued Appropriateness: This policy direction is implemented through various programs and is not separately identified in the 2023-2031 Housing Element as a separate housing program.
-Goal 10: Encourage energy conservation in housing and reduce the contribution to greenhouse gases from existing sources and minimize the contribution of greenhouse gases from new construction and sources.
-10.1 Continue to evaluate residential projects for consistency with Section 66473.1 (Energy Conservation) of the Subdivision Map Act during the development review process.
-Promote the use of energy conservation features in the design of residential development.
+Continued Appropriateness: This policy direction is implemented through various programs and is not separately identified in the 2023-2031 Housing Element as a separate housing program. • I reduce the contribution to greenhouse gases reenhouse gases from new construction and 10.1 Continue to evaluate residential projects for consistency with Section 66473.1 (Energy Conservation) of the Subdivision Map Act during the development review Promote the use of energy conservation features in the design of residential development.
 The City continues to comply with the Building Code requirements on energy conservation.
-In 2020 the City adopted a mandatory all-electric code for new construction and substantial remodels and additions that exceed base requirements of the California Building Code.
+In 2020 the City adopted a mandatory all-electric code for new construction and substantial remodels and additions that exceed base requirements of the California Building Code. process.
 Continued Appropriateness: This is a routine policy and is not separately identified in the Housing Element as a program.